The rendering of Military Funeral Honors for an eligible veteran, free of charge, is mandated by law.

 An honor guard detail for the burial of an eligible veteran consists of not less than two members of the Armed Forces.
 One member of the detail represents the parent service of the deceased veteran.

-The honor detail will, at a minimum, perform a ceremony that includes the folding and presenting of the American flag to the next of kin and the playing of Taps.
+The honor detail will, at a minimum, perform a ceremony that includes the folding and presenting of the United States Burial Flag to the next of kin and the playing of taps.
 When available taps will be played by a bugler, however there are so few buglers available that the military services may choose to provide an electronic recording of taps.
-The veteranA?s parent Service representative will present the flag.
+The veteran's parent service representative will present the flag.

 Families of eligible veterans request funeral honors through their funeral director.
-The funeral director will contact the appropriate Military Service to arrange for the funeral honors detail.
+The funeral director will contact the appropriate military service to arrange for the funeral honors detail.

 Stay On Top Of Your Benefits

 Military benefits are always changing -- keep up with everything from pay to health care by signing up for a free Military.com membership, which will send all the latest benefits straight to your inbox, as well as give you access to up-to-date pay charts and more.